rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

 5. In the **Description** field, enter a description for your Identity Provider.
 The description should be unique for this Identity Provider.
-6. In the **Email Domains** section, click **Add Domain**, then enter the email domain that users logging in from your organization will use, such as **mycompany.com**.
+6. In the **Email Domains** section, click **Add Domain**, then enter the email domain that users logging in from your organization use, such as **mycompany.com**.
 The email domain should be unique for this Identity Provider.

    **Note**: Do not enter an email format (such as <email>@mycompany.com) in this field.

-   If your users will log in from multiple email domains using this Identity Provider, repeat this step and enter the additional email domains.
+   If your users might log in from multiple email domains using this Identity Provider, repeat this step and enter the additional email domains.

 7. In the **SAML Metadata** section, click **Choose File**, then browse to the XML file that you downloaded from your Identity Provider in the previous section.

-8. After the XML file is attached, click **Create Identity Provider**.
+8. After you attach the XML file, click **Create Identity Provider**.

 ### Default Attribute Mapping Policy

-A default Attribute Mapping Policy is generated when you create an Identity Provider by using the MyRackspace Portal or the Rackspace Identity Federation API.
-This policy shows the default attributes that are required for users logging in to Rackspace, as shown in the following example:
+The system generates a default Attribute Mapping Policy when you create an Identity Provider by using the MyRackspace Portal or the Rackspace Identity Federation API.
+This policy shows the default attributes required for users logging in to Rackspace, as shown in the following example:

     mapping: